JnyJny/busylight/docs/devices/agile_innovations.md

 ## Agile Innovations LTD BlinkStick

-Agile Innovations LTD offers a variety of BlinkStick branded products: the Nano, the Flex, the Square, the Strip and Pro.
+Agile Innovations LTD offers a variety of [BlinkStick][0] branded products: the Nano, the Flex, the Square, the Strip and Pro.
 I worked with the BlinkStick Square.